 The Ipswich River Wildlife Sanctuary wraps up the maple sugaring season this year with our the annual Flapjack Fling.
 Bring your family and friends for this special breakfast at the sanctuary and enjoy the fruit (OK, sap!) of our labor and our maple trees on some delicious pancakes.

-People of all ages enjoy learning about owls, and many species of owls can be found in Massachusetts year-round.
-Come experience the excitement of an owl prowl as we take a night hike to look and listen for barred, great horned, and eastern screech-owls.
-Before we head out on our nocturnal adventure, we'll learn fun owl facts in our cozy Barn through hands-on activities and a slide show.
-We'll end our evening with an owl-hooting lesson!
+People of all ages love owls, and many species of owls can be found right here in Massachusetts year-round.
+Experience the excitement of an owl prowl as we take a night hike to look and listen for Barred Owls, Great Horned Owls, and Eastern Screech-owls.
+Before we head out on our nocturnal adventure, we'll learn fun owl facts in our cozy Barn using real owl mounts, feathers, talons, and a brief slide show.
+We'll end our evening with an owl-hooting lesson.

 Winter is a great time to look for predators and the evidence they leave behind.
 Today, we'll look at animal bones, fur, scat, tracks, and chews.
 Then we'll hike the sanctuary in search of hawks, foxes, fishers, river otters, and more.
 We'll investigate how these animals are able to hunt prey in the cold winter weather.